 What steam can really do is soften skin.
-And when skin is softened, it is more permeable.
-That means that skincare products can penetrate the skin more easily.
-And, the deeper they go, the better and faster they work.
+When skin is softened, it’s more permeable.
+That’s a fancy way of saying your skincare products can penetrate the skin more easily.
+The deeper they go, the better – and faster – they work.

-We don’t have to steam our faces for hours on end, either.
-Studies have shown that using a steam towel for even just 5 minutes does the trick.
+You don’t have to steam your face for hours on end, either.
+Studies show that using a steam towel for even just 5 minutes does the trick.

 2. Steam Increases Blood Flow

 Ok, this isn’t exactly a benefit of steam itself, but of the heat that generates it.
 Basically, heating the skin increases blood flow and that helps bring nutrients and oxygen to the skin.
-This is SO important for its health, because it helps skin to fight off the infections and bacteria it comes in contact with.
+This is SO important for its health: it helps skin fight off infections and the bacteria it comes in contact with.

 Great!
 But, Are There Any Side Effects?

 Yes.
 Remember how I mentioned that steam can make skincare products better penetrate the skin?
 Well, there’s a catch.

 Steam is able to do that only because it disrupts the skin’s protective barrier.
 That’s not really a good thing.
 When this barrier is compromised, your skin becomes dry and more prone to irritations.